Industry News

 Events

-Event campaigns make it possible to create a direct link with customers.
+Event campaigns help create a direct link with customers.
 They are often used to launch a product or service.

-They help strengthen brand image and offer a distinctive experience.
-The interactions are more memorable and help create a stronger connection with the audience.
+They help strengthen the brand image and offer a distinctive experience.
+The interactions are more memorable and help create a stronger bond with the audience.

 Omnichannel campaigns

-Omnichannel campaigns combine different channels such as social networks, websites and on-the-ground actions.
+Omnichannel campaigns combine different channels such as social networks, websites and field actions.

-They make it possible to offer a consistent experience and take the whole customer journey into account.
+They make it possible to offer a coherent experience and take into account the whole customer journey.

 How to choose the right type of marketing campaign